-The Christmas tree is one of the most iconic symbols of the holiday season.
-The dark green needles and smell of fresh cut wood brings a piece of nature right into your living room.
-The lights, bows and ornaments that you hang are a reflection of your own personality and bridge past memories with new holiday experiences.
+The Christmas Tree is one of the most iconic symbols of the holiday season.
+The dark green needles and rich aroma brings a piece of nature right into your living room.
+The lights, bows, and ornaments that you hang are a reflection of your own personality and bridge past memories with new holiday experiences.
 At Fort Collins Nursery, we understand the importance of picking out that perfect tree and our dedicated staff will brave the snow and the cold to help you find it!